Superstring BRST no-ghost theorem at arbitrary picture number: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to E.Witten for valuable discussions and for suggesting the problem.
-The author is also grateful for useful discussions to A.Losev, V.Mikhaylov, I.Klebanov and G.Tarnopolsky.
+The author also would like to thank A.Losev, V.Mikhaylov and I.Klebanov for useful discussions.